kasunSF/Search-CLI/README.md

 Reading files for each user query is less efficient.
 Therefore, all information is stored in memory.
 As a functionality improvement, partial value matching also has been added to the application.
-(eg: name=Bob will return all entities that has 'Bob' in the 'name' field)
+(eg: name=Bob will return all entities that has 'Bob' in the 'name' field).
+When searching, application will check whether specified field is available in each entity.
+If field is available, application will compare value of the field with user specified value.
+Application will return all matching entities as search result.
+Then search result is parsed to java objects and shown on stdout.

 * Maven has been used to handling dependencies
 * Application will ignore empty lines and lines that contains '//'